Allow your users to add comments in your Softr app

 Syncing comments with Airtable

-After clicking on the Connect to Airtable button, you'll be prompted to connect your Airtable account using the API key (if you haven't done that yet).
+After clicking on the Sync to Airtable button, you'll be prompted to connect your Airtable account using the API key (if you haven't done that yet).
 As soon as you've connected to Airtable, a dropdown will appear to select the base where you want to store your data.
-After selecting the base, the dropdowns to select the Table and map the fields will appear as well as shown below.
+After selecting the base, the dropdowns to select the Table and map the fields will appear as well (see below).

 Selecting base/table and mapping fields